 First up is the original Purple mattress, which has more of a traditional bed-in-a-box construction.
 It starts with two dense layers of polyurethane foam on the bottom for support, but then, rather than a layer of memory foam or latex foam on top, Purple uses a 2″ slab of its Hyper-Elastic Polymer.
 The polymer material is quite special in that it’s able to cradle pressure points like your hips and shoulders while also providing the necessary support under your trunk and lower back.

 For this reason, we think this mattress is nice for all kinds of sleepers.
 Side sleepers will find the mattress soft, comfortable, and pressure reliving, and back and stomach sleepers will find that the mattress keeps their spine properly aligned at all times.
 The original Purple is also the most affordable model in the lineup, so if you’re on a somewhat stringent budget, this will be the model you’ll want to go with.

 Really, we only see one downside with this model.
-First, it offers just average edge support, so it might be a no-go for couples who share a smaller size bed.
-It’s also not the best option for heavier folks—that would be the Purple 2, 3, or 4, which we’ll cover next.
+It’s just not the best option for heavier folks—that would be the Purple 2, 3, or 4, which we’ll cover next.

 In early 2018, Purple introduced three new models to their lineup (called the Purple 2, 3, and 4).
 Unlike the original Purple, these new models incorporate pocketed coils.
 The coils give the new models extra support, a little bit of bounce, and will also help extend the useful lives of the beds.
 As such, we’d recommend heavy people (250+ lb) who place extra stress and pressure on a bed go with one of the new models.